• “Certification Pet Parents Can Trust”

 Board Member

-Tara Crouse is PACCC’s Pet Parent Board member and Marketing Professional who is responsible for providing an unbiased perspective in everything PACCC does.
+Tara Crouse is PACCC’s Pet Parent Board member and Marketing Professional who is responsible for providing an unbiased perspective on everything PACCC does.
 Tara’s passion for animals began at a young age when she would visit neighbors to play with their dogs.
-She’s been a pet owner since childhood and currently lives with her husband and fur-kids in New Brunswick, Canada.
-Her professional work experience includes over 14 years in Consulting experience.
+She’s been a pet owner since childhood and currently lives with her husband and fur kids in New Brunswick, Canada.
+Her professional work experience includes over 14 years of Consulting experience.
 She enjoys collecting survey data for the Pet Care industry and has presented some of her findings at the IBPSA Pet Care Conference.
 Tara has also taught Marketing courses at the University of New Brunswick and worked with the local SPCA on Marketing and Education initiatives.
 She is passionate about the work that PACCC does and believes independent certification in the pet care industry is imperative for the safety and wellness of all pets.

 Board Member

-Janie Budnick founded 4-Legged Kids, Inc in St. Louis, Missouri, in 1997 after nearly a decade of animal education including pursuing her Bachelor’s in Animal Science at Mizzou and veterinary technician training.
+Janie Budnick founded 4-Legged Kids, Inc. in St. Louis, Missouri, in 1997 after nearly a decade of animal education including pursuing her Bachelor’s in Animal Science at Mizzou and veterinary technician training.
 4-Legged Kids provides dog walking and pet sitting services as St. Louis’ largest staffed in-home pet care service.
 4-Legged Kids exists to maintain and support the connection between pets and people because Life With Pets is Life Well Lived ™.
 The Company’s mission combines love for the amazing pets and families of St Louis with the social responsibility necessary to provide for those homeless animals not as fortunate.
-Their One-for One business model provides a meal to a local homeless pet for every service provided.
-Janie has spent the last two decades working directly with local rescue, from personally pulling dogs and puppies from death row and preparing them for fosters, to serving on the governing board of Open Door Animal Sanctuary, the largest no-kill shelter in the State of Missouri.
+Their One-for-One business model provides a meal to a local homeless pet for every service provided.
+Janie has spent the last two decades working directly with local rescue, from personally pulling dogs and puppies from death row and preparing them for fosters to serving on the governing board of Open Door Animal Sanctuary, the largest no-kill shelter in the State of Missouri.
 She is also mama to four cats and four “2-legged kids”.
 Her expertise in the industry has led her to develop online education and strategic planning courses for other dog walkers and pet sitters.
 She is excited to be part of the change that PACCC is bringing to the in-home pet care industry.

 Kathy Hennessy, Pet Parent